mdn/content/files/en-us/learn/javascript/objects/basics/index.md

 - a property `name`
 - a method `introduceSelf()`.

 Note that `createPerson()` takes a parameter `name` to set the value of the `name` property, but the value of the `introduceSelf()` method will be the same for all objects created using this function.
 This is a very common pattern for creating objects.
-You can see here how being able to use `this` in the definition of `introduceSelf()` enables us to use the same code for every object we create.

 Now we can create as many objects as we like, reusing the definition: